Comment on page

 Go to Environment → Settings → Resources to manage the sizing of your platforms resources.
-From this page, you can easily define application resources, additional services, server limits (scalable type only) or auto scaling configuration.
+From this page, you can easily define application resources, additional services, replica limits (scalable type only) or auto scaling configuration.

 This section allows you to scale up or down memory (RAM) and storage, based on your web application's needs.
 If you experience slowness or timeouts, consider increasing the memory.